Litter is waste in the wrong place

 Litter can be harmful to people, animals and the natural environment, as it can threaten their existence and evolution.
 The major impacts involve the danger to public health, the risk of fire hazards, endangering, or even killing wildlife, and the serious damage to waterways.
 Furthermore, litter directly and indirectly affects the tourist industry and our quality of life.
 As a result of this irresponsible pollution, protecting the environment from litter requires significant resources, which instead could have been used for environmental preservation or development.

-Check out the following figures on the length of time it takes for litter to disappear naturally
+This is the length of time it takes for litter to disappear naturally:

 - Paper: 6 months